 Pulling a sheet of cookies out of the oven and having to tell a couple of seven year old girls “Sorry ladies, your cookies didn’t turn out” is no fun, and I know because I had to do it this morning after trying out a new sugar cookie recipe – one recommended as melting tender and thin and crisp.
 Well, that’s all well and good, but if the cookies spread like crazy and all your carefully cut Christmas trees come out looking like scorched shmoos, then light and tender doesn’t matter.
 I suppose if we’d cut the cookie dough in a big pool of flour we’d have had better luck, but I hate getting flour everywhere and losing track of how much gets absorbed into the cookies.
-So that brings me to today’s recipe which is a fool-proof, always works cookie that is great for little girls and boys.
+So that brings me to today’s recipe which is fool-proof.

+These cookies hold their shape beautifully and are sturdy enough to put on sticks.
 The exact yield will vary depending on the size you make your cookies.
 For the icing, I used Amy Sedaris’s recipe which is really just the recipe on the side of the Domino powdered sugar box but more interesting when you call it Amy Sedaris’s.
 What happened with me was I pulled out Amy’s book to get her icing recipe then started making it and realized the recipe on the box was almost the same.
 So it’s a trusted formula.
-I put the grams in for people who use metric and for people who like accuracy.
-I’ve about had it with measuring flour by volume.
+(Update: I changed it a bit!
+I now use two sticks of butter, which is more like a buttercream).

 About the lemon extract, you can leave it out if you don’t have any, but I find it adds a mysterious undertone.
 It certainly doesn’t make the cookies taste lemony, but it’s a good “Oooooh.
 What’s that flavor?” ingredient.
 Almond works too, but some people really hate anything with almond extract so use with caution.

 - 3 cups all purpose flour (380 grams/13.5 oz)